-RIO Executive Director - Chief Investment Officer is the administrator of RIO and is responsible for the SIB investment programoversight and administration of all RIO programs and operations.
-RIO Deputy Executive Director - Chief Retirement Officer assists in the administration of RIO and is responsible for the TFFR retirement program.
+RIO Executive Director is the administrator of RIO and is responsible for oversight and administration of all RIO programs and operations.
+RIO Deputy Executive Director - Chief Retirement Officer assists in the administration of RIO and the TFFR retirement program.

 RIO is an administrative agency of the State of North Dakota and operates from an office located at 3442 East Century Avenue in Bismarck, North Dakota.